Sanjiban08/Student_Result_Analysis_with_Python-Data_Analysis/README.md

 Conclusion: Derive conclusions and insights from the data analysis and visualizations.

 # Data Analysis and Visualization
-In the Jupyter Notebook (Student_Marks_Analysis.ipynb), you will find step-by-step data analysis and visualization code.
-The notebook includes the following sections:

 Data Loading: Loading the student marks dataset.

 Data Exploration: Exploring the dataset to understand its structure and summary statistics.